-Utica College offers programs in teacher education that lead to certification in several different teaching areas.
+Utica University offers programs in teacher education that lead to certification in several different teaching areas.
 In order to be certified to teach in New York state, prospective teachers are required to complete a bachelor’s degree, including the education program requirements, to pass the mandatory New York State Teacher Certification Examinations, and to meet all other regulations of the New York State Commissioner of Education.

 Students interested in a teaching career should plan to consult with an education adviser soon after matriculation to discuss career possibilities, procedures for admission to the education programs and the requirements for completion, and for information about the certification areas available.
 Some education courses require written permission of the chair for registration.

 Courses in the education programs include observation and work in the public schools as well as regular course work.
 The practical application of the theory and principles of teaching and learning culminates in an assignment to area schools for student teaching in the senior year.
 It is necessary for students to make plans to set aside one of the semesters of the senior year to devote entirely to student teaching.

 There are specific admission and retention criteria and policies, including a minimum 2.75 GPA requirement, for the education programs.
 There are also additional requirements associated with student teaching.